CINECA-project/wp4-federated-joint-cohort-analysis/Deliverable4.2.md

 ![ga4gh cloud](img/ga4gh-cloud.png)

 ## Deployment Scenarios

-Following deployment scenarios for GA4GH compatible cloud APIs were discussed:
+Following deployment scenarios for Federated Genomics analysis cloud APIs were discussed:

 ### Deployment Scenario 1: Federated Genomics analysis using GA4GH compatible ELIXIR Cloud APIs
 Under this deployment scenario, CINECA WP4 partners can deploy a WES & TES services being developed by [ELIXIR Cloud & AAI](https://elixir-europe.github.io/cloud/) project on their infrastructure.
 For data access, it is assumed data is made available to data staging area within the cluster.
 Figure 3, depicts this deployment model where a centralized WES & federated TES endpoints are deployed CINECA WP4 wide partners.